What is Val Tech?

 Up to four (4) semesters of technology classes, including a 150-hour/10-credit internship culminating in the presentation of the research project and an electronic portfolio before the Val Tech Internship Committee.

-Val Tech Internship Program
+Val Tech Internship Program and Summer Course

 The Val Tech Internship book provides an overview of the entire Val Tech Internship program.
 Specific forms shown in the Internship book and the links in the table below can be downloaded from the student's Canvas